YernintiRevathi/Countries_public_API/README.md

 # Countries of the World - A Next.js Project

-Welcome!
 This is a web application that lets you explore countries from around the world.

 This project is designed to be simple, clean, and fast.
 It fetches data from a public API and displays it in a user-friendly interface that you can search and browse through.